chackney/buildingonsand/README.md

-# buildingonsand
+# Building on Sand

-Some data/graphs to show how much support you get.
+Scripts to pull release and support data, used to support a presentation about how much time you get before you need to upgrade